CSPS-EFPC-DAAN/Design/index.md

 * 9:00 AM - 4:00 PM
 * [John G. Diefenbaker Building](https://www.google.ca/maps/place/111+Sussex+Dr,+Ottawa,+ON/@45.4405741,-75.694697,3a,75y,213.47h,82.77t/data=!3m6!1e1!3m4!1sRipgGcRxFEzyNXYZom_hng!2e0!7i13312!8i6656!4m5!3m4!1s0x4cce04e7311278bd:0xe7e0273285ee6f32!8m2!3d45.4396305!4d-75.693755), 111 Sussex St., 2nd floor

-Two days after the Networking & Launch Event, we will be pleased to welcome you to your first full-day of Digital Academy Premium.
-We will meet from 9:00am-4:00pm for an orientation and speakers in the morning and an in-class session to learn  in the afternoon.

 ## Subsequent Classes

-Following the first week, every Thursday, you will have:
+Every Thursday, you will have:
-- 9:00am - 12:00pm: Lab hours or designated learning events
+- 9:00am - 12:00pm: Lab hours or designated learning events.
-- 1:00 - 4:00pm: In-class training
+- 1:00 - 4:00pm: In-class training in the Northwest Territories room.
 This will all take place at 111 Sussex Drive.

 ## Your Responsibilities

 Please note that **participation for the entire duration of the in-class training is mandatory**.

-At 4:00pm every Thursday, you will receive a short evaluation which will help improve the Premium experience for future cohorts.
-Your participation is managed through the completion of the weekly evaluation.
+At 4:00pm every Thursday, you will receive a short learning evaluation which will help improve the Premium experience for future cohorts.

 # Useful Info